MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### SaveAudioAssetToRobot

 Saves an audio file to Misty.
-Maximum size is 2 MB.
+Maximum size is 3 MB.

 Parameters

 - FilenameWithoutPath - String - Name of the audio file to upload.
-This command accepts all audio format types, however Misty currently cannot play ogg files.
+This command accepts all audio format types, however Misty currently cannot play OGG files.

 - DataAsByteArrayString - String - The audio data, passed as a String containing a byte array.